2025

 Here, we showcase the animations generated based on user prompts.

-We would like to thanks Hirokatsu Kataoka, Minghao Chen, Orest Kupyn, Paul Engstler, David Fan and Zheng Xing for insightful and technical discussions.
+We would like to thanks Alexei A Efros, Hirokatsu Kataoka, Minghao Chen, Orest Kupyn, and Paul Engstler for insightful and technical discussions.